-With 310 days of sunshine a year, Albuquerque is the perfect place to relax, unwind and reconnect.
-Wondering about things to do in Albuquerque?
+With 310 days of sunshine a year, Albuquerque is the perfect place to relax, unwind and explore the top things to do in Albuquerque.
 Our newly renovated hotel is just minutes from popular Albuquerque activities and attractions like championship golf courses, shopping, recreation, the University of New Mexico and many corporate headquarters making it an ideal choice for both business and leisure travelers.

 Start your adventure in Albuquerque off right by booking our Best Available Rates, guaranteed.

 Explore the many art galleries and exhibits throughout the city:

 First Friday Citywide ARTScrawl: Our Albuquerque-wide ARTScrawl occurs on the first Friday of every month.

 Third Saturday Neighborhood Artful Saturday: The third Saturday of every month, Artful Saturday rotates between Old Town, Route 66, and The Heights.

 Winter Art Exhibits: Explore the variety of art and cultural museums hosting unique exhibits every year.